f20/power-models/README.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Franck Latrémolière, 21 January 2017.
+Franck Latrémolière, 6 June 2017.